 - Copies of the Rubbish, Water and Electric Bills (Not the direct debit)

 - If a community based property, we will need the contact details of your administrator.

 Selling your home In Spain?
-Make an informed decision (*Raymundo Larraín Nesbitt ©)
+Make an informed decision (*Article assisted by Raymundo Larraín Nesbitt ©)

 Options on how to mitigate a seller’s Capital Gains Tax (CGT) liability:

 - All tax residents over 65-years-old are exempt from paying CGT when selling their main residence / abode ( this is the term "vivienda habitual", in Spanish legal jargon).

 Any resident seller under 65-years-old is exempt from paying CGT on selling their main home providing all the following conditions are met:

 - Seller is (tax / fiscal) resident in Spain.

 - The property must be his / her main home (i.e main residence and must have lived in it permanently for the 3 previous years - proof required such as providing the “Certificado de Empadronamiento”).

 The Empadronamiento, also known as the Padrón Municipal de Habitantes, is a municipal register or census record, similar to an electoral roll.
 To register on the Padrón is to “empadronarse“.
 Registering on the empadronamiento places a resident of a town on the list of local inhabitants.